Debuto/Independent-Project-6/README.md

 1. Go to this site: https://www.exchangerate-api.com/
 2. Create an account and log in
 3. Get an API key
-4. Update key in BL in the JS to yours!
+4. Update key in the .env (you'll need to make this in the root directory)!
 (BE SURE TO READ GUIDLINES OF USAGE AND ADD THE KEY TO YOUR .ENV FILE!!!)
+If you need better instructions follow tthis link: https://www.learnhowtoprogram.com/fidgetech-2-intermediate-javascript-with-jquery/2-3-asynchrony-and-apis/2-3-0-8-managing-api-keysv
 5. Refer to API keys official documentation for specifics.

 <br>